 My version of Thai red curry

-Remove the seeds from peppers and chop.
-Place in a bowl, cover with boiling water and let soak 15-20 minutes, until softened.
-Remove from bowl and press or squeeze out water.
-Place in the mini food processor.
+Remove the seeds and membranes from peppers and chop.
+Place in a bowl, boiling hot water over top and let soak, to soften.
+Remove from bowl and press out water.